fmay/ziggyusaurus/docs/user-guide/Performance-Tuning.md

 Once the system queue is full, flows will be persisted to the database.
 The throughput will drop somewhat once the overflow is being used.
 If the overflow size gets too large, it is a clear sign that you need to adjust **Maximum concurrent flows**, **Maximum system queue size** or add another server to a [Ziggy cluster](docs/user-guide/cluster/overview.md).

 ## Javascript workers
 Javascript Block code is executed in isolated worker processes.
+Ziggy manages a pool of workers, which are pre-allocated and therefore have an immediate impact on total system memory consumption.

+The total memory required is `Pool Size * Heap Size`.

-Ziggy manages a pool of workers.
-By default the pool size is 20 but you can increase this in the [System Monitor](user-guide/Global-Settings.md#system-monitor).
+The pool size is 20 by default, but you can increase this in the [System Monitor](user-guide/Global-Settings.md#system-monitor).

+When you change either value, the server will make immediate adjustments.
+If there is not enough memory to accommodate the values then it will allocate as many workers as it can without overloading memory.

 ## Monitoring
 There are two ways to monitor the load and the flow throughput.